 This bill proposes several updates to the current statutes governing revitalization districts in Arizona, specifically focusing on construction contract payments and the use of infrastructure.
-Under the new provisions, a revitalization district will be prohibited from using any infrastructure until the contractor has been fully paid for their work.
+Under the new provisions, a revitalization district would be prohibited from using any infrastructure until the contractor has been fully paid for their work.
 Additionally, the district cannot be dissolved if it owes money to a licensed contractor for infrastructure installation.
 The bill also mandates that all construction contracts comply with existing prompt payment statutes, ensuring that contractors are paid in a timely manner.

 Statutes affected: